-As of June 30, 2021, the Company had multiple classes of members' capital, comprised of Founders Units, Class B, D, E, F and G Preferred Units, and Class C Profits Interests.
-Class B, E, F and G Preferred Units have similar rights specifically related to cash distributions as a return of invested capital.
-Class D Preferred Units hold all the rights of Founders and the other Classes of Preferred Units plus some additional rights noted below.
-All classes of members' capital hold voting rights.
-The Company maintains capital accounts for each member.
-Units of Class F and Class G were issued during the six months ended June 30, 2021.
+Prior to the Reorganization Merger, the Company had multiple classes of Members' capital, comprised of Founders Units, Class B, D, E, F and G Preferred Units, and Class C Profits Interests.
+Class B, E, F and G Preferred Units had similar rights specifically related to cash distributions as a return of invested capital.
+Class D Preferred Units had all the rights of Founders and the other Classes of Preferred Units plus some additional rights noted below.
+All classes of Members' capital had voting rights.
+The Company maintained capital accounts for each Member.
+3,243,201 Units of Class F and Class G were issued during the nine months ended September 30, 2021.